-If your child has a minor illness without a fever, such as a cold, they should have their immunisations as normal.
-If your child is ill with a fever on the day the immunisation is due, delay the immunisations until recovered.
+If your child has a minor illness without a fever, such as a cold, they should have their vaccinations as normal.
+If your child is ill with a fever on the day the vaccination is due, delay the vaccination until they have recovered.